zhijian-yang/SurrealGAN/README.md

 - **Description:** The last epoch during training at which the model is saved, and beyond which the training process stops.
 - **Default:** NA
-- **Usage:** Users are required to select the value for `final_saving_epoch` based on their specific datasets.
+- **Usage:** Users are required to select the value for `final_saving_epoch` based on their specific datasets. `final_saving_epoch` should be set to at least five times the value of `saving_freq`.
 While a larger value of `final_saving_epoch` can ensure reaching the optimal epoch, it comes at the expense of longer training times.
 As outlined in the section **Main function for Model Training**, the optimal epoch is determined at the conclusion of the training process.
 If users train all repetitions in parallel, real-time monitoring of agreements among models allows for early stopping, even before reaching the set `final_saving_epoch`.
 However, when training repetitions sequentially, it is advisable for users to carefully choose `final_saving_epoch` to ensure the attainment of the best model agreements (measured by **Rindices-Correlation**), (Recommend: 1500000*(300/patient\_sample\_size)).

 ## Rindices-Correlation